uburger/MakersBnB/README.md

 5. Create test database using the psql command CREATE DATABASE makersbnb_test;
 6. Create table by connecting to the makersbnb_test database
 7. Connect to the database using the pqsl command \c makersbnb_test
-8. Create a table using the psql command CREATE TABLE spaces(id SERIAL PRIMARY KEY, url VARCHAR(60));
+8. Create a spaces table using the psql command CREATE TABLE spaces(id SERIAL PRIMARY KEY, url VARCHAR(60));
 9. Insert value using the psql command

 INSERT INTO spaces (message) values ('Haunted hill');